mzazon/awesome-cloud-projects/aws/real-time-analytics-kinesis-data-streams/real-time-analytics-kinesis-data-streams.md

 1. **Create IAM Role for Lambda Stream Processing**:

    IAM roles provide secure, temporary credential delegation for AWS services without exposing long-term access keys.
 Lambda functions require specific permissions to read from Kinesis streams, write to S3, and publish metrics to CloudWatch.
 This security foundation implements the principle of least privilege, ensuring your stream processing function accesses only the resources it needs for analytics operations.
 Understanding IAM roles is essential for building secure, scalable serverless architectures that can process sensitive streaming data.

-> **Warning**: Always follow the principle of least privilege when configuring IAM permissions.
-Avoid using wildcard (*) permissions in production environments to maintain security best practices.

    ```bash
    # Create trust policy for Lambda